The Most Effective Types of Content on Social Media in 2026 [New Data]

 In the past, each platform had its own content style — photos were for Instagram, videos for YouTube, and text for Twitter.
 But now, most platforms use a mix of different content formats.

-These are the ones people use most in 2025.
+These are the content formats people continue to use most in 2026.

 We’ve all spent time watching short videos.
 They’re fun, quick, and easy to enjoy.
 For businesses, they’re also simple and cost-effective to make.
 These short videos are now the most engaging type of social media content.